MyLifeIsSakura/roblox-hackedclient-Hackura/README.md

 Avatar Spoofer - get any item from the marketshop free ~ Free Korblox ~ Free Headless

-Player Kick - Force Kick any player of a server ~ this works like 20% of the time (its borderline hacking:))
+Player Kick - Force Kick any player of a server ~ this works like 20% of the time (what do you expect from a AUTOMATIC, fcking ROBLOX HACKING TOOL)

-Player Stalk - Automatically find all games a specified player game and attemp to find their identity (using OSINT databases and apis like idcrawl.com andwebmii.com)
+Player Stalk - Automatically find all games a specified player plays and attempt to find their identity (using OSINT databases and apis like idcrawl.com and webmii.com)

-Player Blind - Blind a player and make them only see the Black Screen of Death (it is fake though) - this is done by changing your skin and TPing you to them to block their sight
+Player Blind - Blind a player and make them only see the Blue Screen of Death (it is fake though) - this is done by changing your skin and TPing you to them to block their sight

 Server Crash - Attempt to lag out the current experience server